Yes, it burns calories, improves heart health, and reduces stress. But this exercise offers older adults even more.

 It helps to remember that messing up is simply part of learning—it means you’re being challenged.
 Be willing to laugh at yourself.
 “Laughter is a key ingredient of a Zumba class and of a happy, playful life,” Blair says.

 Need more convincing?
-A recent study published in The Gerontologist found that when laughter was incorporated into a workout, it boosted older adults’ mental health, aerobic endurance, and confidence regarding exercise.
+A study in The Gerontologist found that when laughter was incorporated into a workout, it boosted older adults’ mental health, aerobic endurance, and confidence regarding exercise.

 4. It Keeps Your Brain Sharp